Random concave functions: Diagonal limits

 Throughout Section \ref{sec:diagonal} we work under Assumption \ref{ass:density}.
 We let $\Psi$ be a random concave function under the limiting distribution $\mu$ in Theorem \ref{thm:weak.convergence}.
-Recall that it is the weak limit of the scaled hardmin $ K^{\frac{1}{n+\alpha}} \Phi_K$.
+Note that it is the weak limit of the scaled hardmin $ K^{\frac{1}{n+\alpha}} \Phi_K$.

 The following are the main results of this section.
 First we give the case where the weak limit can be related to the hardmin limit $\Psi$.